 – Gain a greater understanding of the science that underpins the concepts of climate change and resilience through reading and discussion of the latest research.
 You will learn how resilience plays out in the laboratory of New York

 – Learn the language needed to better understand resilience science and solutions

 – Meet and learn from some of the world’s leading thinkers working on resilience

 – Examine first-hand the cutting edge efforts underway to address issues of resilience, and meet with the people conducting that work – whether activists working on the ground in the city, or biologists studying the marshes and wildlife of Jamaica Bay

 New York is one of the world’s major incubators for resilience thinking and climate-adaptive work.
 As a Fellow you will learn from leading planners, architects, activists, and scientists.

-The Fellowship grant covers lodging, tuition and reasonable travel costs, along with most meals.
+The Fellowship grant covers lodging, tuition, and reasonable travel costs, along with most meals.
 Personal expenses during the Fellowship are the responsibility of the Fellows.